 - A 30 hours course on open badges and digitally signed credentials.
 The course is aimed at the issuers and validators and directly supports the implementation of the DISCO VET displayer platform in the institutions, but it will also be available as OER to anyone interested in the theory and practice behind open badges and digitally signed credentials.
 The course will be available on an LMS developed by the partnership and will be piloted during a 3 full day training event.

-- Carry out a strong validation of the platform, using events and collaboration with experts.
-The resulting User guide and Lessons Learnt Kits will transform them into a complete, organic and easy to communicate set of multimedia publication, that will help OB researchers and developers to understand the benefits and of a system developed in DISCO VET project, and to be able to build on the results of this project.
+- A strong validation of the platform, using events and collaboration with experts.
+The resulting User guide and Lessons Learnt Kits will transform them into a complete, organic and easy to communicate set of multimedia publication, that helps OB researchers and developers to understand the benefits and of a system developed in DISCO VET project, and to be able to build on the results of this project.